asteroid-lang/asteroid/Using Asteroid.md

 > Find the first odd number in a list of integers.

-The easiest way to do this is with a reduction.
+The easiest way to do this is with a reduction,

 ```